 Kent State University in Ohio has integrated AI in its developmental math program.
 With ALEKS (Assessment and Learning in Knowledge Spaces), students take online classes in a monitored classroom, often assisted by a graduate assistant, faculty member, or peer tutor.
 Based on the student’s understanding, the difficulty of math problems is adjusted.

-- Placement assistance: AI-powered platforms and digital analytics can help universities to manage placement and alumni efficiently.
-Conversational AI, powered by human expertise, is integrated to plan on-campus push, campus recruitments, assist students in cracking placement exams, and monitoring their progress.
+AI-powered platforms and digital analytics can help universities to manage placement and alumni efficiently.
+Conversational AI, powered by human expertise, is integrated to plan on-campus push, campus recruitments, assist students in cracking placement exams, and monitor their progress.

 New York University has deployed BobCat, an AI program that maintains the institution’s library.
 It plays a librarian’s role, helping students and teachers search, scan, and get library resources such as books/ebooks, sound recordings, videos, e-journals, etc. It also keeps track of the repository, maintains check-out and records for all returns.